CBD oil for cats

 CBD products for animals – including cats – are currently not approved as a veterinary medicinal product.
 Therefore, in both countries:

-- No promising medicinal marketing: Products must not be advertised with medical claims (e.g., "helps with arthritis").
+- No curative sales claims: Products must not be advertised with medical claims (e.g., "helps with osteoarthritis").

-- Use as a complementary feed or aroma product: CBD oil for cats is legally sold as a non-medicinal product, usually labeled "to promote general well-being."
+- Use as a complementary feed or aroma product: CBD oil for cats is legally marketed as a non-medicinal product, usually labeled "to promote general well-being."

 - Veterinary use possible: A veterinarian can recommend CBD as part of an individual therapeutic trial.
 The responsibility then lies with the treating veterinarian.

-- THC ban: Products for cats must THC-free be.
+- THC ban: Products for cats must be THC-free toxic.
 Even small amounts of THC can be toxic to cats.
 The limit for animal products is <0.002% THC.

 The use of CBD in cats is generally considered well tolerated, if the following conditions are met: